dreamcat4/gitnest/usage-and-examples.markdown

 	# From the parent, update the sub-repository "ruby-lib" to branch "dev". (pulls and merges).
 	# Also set "lib/ruby-lib" to follow branch "dev" whenever cloning or syncing.
 	gitnest update "lib/ruby-lib" --branch "dev"

+	# Gitnest should warn on commits from the parent repository.
+	# Unsaved updates in a child and which files in which repositry of the child.

 	# Business as usual in the nested repository.
 	cd "rails-app/lib/ruby-lib" && git-branch; git-commit; git-merge; git-push;